 This is not the time to worry about his feelings, because he did not worry about how his actions would impact you or your children.
 (If the children ask, tell them that you two have some things to think about and the thinking is better done separately).

 If you are a Christian, I urge you to ignore your pastor or friends who tell you that a Christian woman stands by her man.
-If you are not convinced by what I say, you must read the book by Dr. Dobson, who is an authority on Christianity, to get the whole Christian perspective.
+And if you are not convinced by what I say, you must read the book by Dr. Dobson, who is an authority on Christianity, to get the whole Christian perspective.

 You must understand that when your husband has an affair, the last thing you want to do is to “give him grace.”
 I need you as a woman to put on your sassy pants and refuse to take it.